bacionejs/byte-armada/README.md

 Actually, it is a real-time tactics (RTT) game, not RTS, but few are familiar with that term.
 Unlike RTS, RTT doesn't include base building.

+To reduce UI clutter, ship size indicates HP and TTS tells status.
 To keep the controls simple, I decided that instead of swiping on a map to define a unit's route, they would just all **march across the screen like pawns in a chess game**.

 Instead of choosing distinct units with various abilities, you have **two abilities**, which, when combined, provide **25 combinations** of speed and range, which are inversely correlated to HP and hit power.
 With this, complex strategies can emerge from a simple interface.